Mezzanine Loans in Tennessee

 Major commercial real estate finance company.
 Multifamily specialist.
 Agency, bridge, and mezzanine lending.

-Mezzanine financing sits between senior debt and equity in the capital stack.
-It allows borrowers to increase leverage beyond what a first mortgage provides, reducing the equity needed for a deal.
-Secured by a pledge of the borrower's ownership interest rather than a lien on the property.
-In Tennessee, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 10% - 18%.
+Mezzanine loans are subordinate real estate loans secured by a pledge of the borrower's ownership interests rather than a mortgage lien on the property itself.
+Borrowers use them when the senior lender's proceeds stop short and they want to reduce the common equity check.
+In Tennessee, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 6.75% - 11.97%.

 Tennessee's lack of state income tax on wages and its central location have fueled rapid corporate relocation and population growth, particularly in the Nashville metro.
 Nashville has become one of the fastest-growing CRE markets in the Southeast.